');

 About Logan, UT

-Logan is a mid-sized city in Utah with a population of 53,923 residents.
-The median household income is $56,764 per year, which is near the national average.
-The median age in Logan is 23.8 years.
+Logan is a mid-sized city located in Utah with a population of 53,923 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,764 per year, which is 24% below the national median of $75,149.
+The median age of 23.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Logan Ranks in Utah